 To build a test set for a system that is currently open, select the system in the System View, and then select menu Operations -> Build.
-The latter selection brings up the Build Options window, as shown in Fig. 6, which allows the following options to be specified for the build operation.
-Note that some options are not be supported by some algorithms.
+The latter selection brings up the Options window, as shown in Fig. 6, which allows the following options to be specified for the build operation.
+Note that some options may not be supported by some algorithms.
+The IPOG algorithm is highly recommended.